WWL-TV: Sale to the Gannett Company and Gannett-Tegna split

+Sale to Nexstar

+Nexstar Media Group, owner of WGNO (channel 26) and WNOL-TV, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of WUPL within two years, along with five other stations, mostly in markets where the two companies combined held four TV station licenses.

 Programming

 WWL-TV carries the majority of the CBS network schedule, although the station splits the CBS WKND block over two days (the first two hours of the block air on Saturday mornings, while the final hour airs on Sundays).

-WWL-TV preempted moderate amounts of CBS programming from the 1960s to the 1980s—including most notably, programs that the network aired weekdays during the 9 a.m. hour, as well as CBS' late night lineup, prior to the debut of Late Show with David Letterman in 1993.
-During the 1970s, WWL-TV preempted the last hour of the network's Saturday children's programming, between noon and 1 p.m., with local programming.
-Prior to 2015, WWL-TV would air The Late Late Show on a half-hour delay at 12:07 a.m., with syndicated programming (including The Insider) filling the program's 11:37 p.m. network timeslot on weeknights.
-Since then, WWL-TV airs what is currently After Midnight in its current 11:37 p.m. slot after The Late Show with Stephen Colbert.
+WWL-TV preempted moderate amounts of CBS programming from the 1960s to the 1980s—including most notably, programs that the network aired weekdays during the 9 am hour, as well as CBS' late night lineup, prior to the debut of Late Show with David Letterman in 1993.
+During the 1970s, WWL-TV preempted the last hour of the network's Saturday children's programming, between noon and 1 pm, with local programming.
+Prior to 2015, WWL-TV would air The Late Late Show on a half-hour delay at 12:07 am, with syndicated programming (including The Insider) filling the program's 11:37 pm network timeslot on weeknights.
+Since then, WWL-TV airs what is currently Funny You Should Ask in its current 11:37 pm slot following Comics Unleashed after the Late Show franchise ended its 33-year run in 2026.

-On September 1, 1986, WWL-TV dropped the CBS Morning News and began airing a two-hour morning newscast from 6 to 8 a.m., along with then-CBS affiliate WAGA in Atlanta.
-It was the first New Orleans station whose morning newscast ran past 7 a.m., predating the launch of WVUE's morning newscast by about 15 years.
+On September 1, 1986, WWL-TV dropped the CBS Morning News and began airing a two-hour morning newscast from 6 to 8 am, along with then-CBS affiliate WAGA in Atlanta.
+It was the first New Orleans station whose morning newscast ran past 7 am, predating the launch of WVUE's morning newscast by about 15 years.
 WWL-TV's morning news was followed by Live with Regis and Kathie Lee.
-The station eventually expanded its weekday morning newscast, Eyewitness Morning News, into the 8 a.m. hour.
+The station eventually expanded its weekday morning newscast, Eyewitness Morning News, into the 8 am hour.
 CBS reached agreements with other area stations to carry its morning shows: Cox Cable carried the program in the late 1980s using a microwave relay from WAFB, followed by short-lived then-independent station WCCL.
 LeSEA owned-and-operated station WHNO (channel 20) picked up This Morning in 1998; its successor, The Early Show, moved from WHNO to WUPL in January 2005.
 Despite preempting the weekday edition, WWL-TV did air the Saturday edition.
-On December 5, 2016, WWL-TV began carrying CBS This Morning (now CBS Mornings) weekdays for the entire two hours (likely due to a corporate mandate from Tegna in order to satisfy their CBS affiliation agreements), while WUPL now carries the 7–9 a.m. block of Eyewitness Morning News.
+On December 5, 2016, WWL-TV began carrying CBS This Morning (now CBS Mornings) weekdays for the entire two hours (likely due to a corporate mandate from Tegna to satisfy their CBS affiliation agreements), while WUPL now carries the 7–9 am block of Eyewitness Morning News.